clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 On this way, to execute the tests in parallel mode, use the command bellow in Maven:

 `verify -Dthreads=8` (As threads is passed by a parameter to maven-failsafe-plugin.
 Also 8 is the maximmum number of threads that you can do open locally to execute the tests at the same time).

+### Screenshots
+After the test's execution, if there's an error in some scenario, so all the screenshots's images will be logged on "Screenshots" directory of the project.

 #### Execution with Docker Selenium Distributed